peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * `EDecimal ToEDecimal(EContext ctx)`<br>
- Converts this rational number to an arbitrary-precision decimal number and rounds the result to the given precision.
+ Converts this rational number to an arbitrary-precision decimal number and rounds the result to the specified precision.

 * `EDecimal ToEDecimalExactIfPossible(EContext ctx)`<br>
- Converts this rational number to an arbitrary-precision decimal number, but if the result would have a nonterminating decimal expansion, rounds that result to the given precision.
+ Converts this rational number to an arbitrary-precision decimal number, but if the result would have a nonterminating decimal expansion, rounds that result to the specified precision.

 * `EFloat ToEFloat()`<br>
  Converts this rational number to a binary floating-point number.

 * `EFloat ToEFloat(EContext ctx)`<br>
- Converts this rational number to a binary floating-point number and rounds that result to the given precision.
+ Converts this rational number to a binary floating-point number and rounds that result to the specified precision.

 * `EFloat ToEFloatExactIfPossible(EContext ctx)`<br>
- Converts this rational number to a binary floating-point number, but if the result would have a nonterminating binary expansion, rounds that result to the given precision.
+ Converts this rational number to a binary floating-point number, but if the result would have a nonterminating binary expansion, rounds that result to the specified precision.

 * `EInteger ToEInteger()`<br>
  Converts this value to an arbitrary-precision integer by dividing the